UWFCyberNauts/presentations/Semesters/Summer2018/gpg/src/md/gpg.md

 ![Trust Menu for a key in GPG](src/img/trustMenuGPG.png){#f8}

 From here you choose the level of trust you wish to grant this key, then type ```quit```.
 You will then be put back to your regular command line.

+\pagebreak

+# Sending Messages {#section6}

+When sending people messages with your new